supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_ASIM.md

     | where ActionType == 'RegistryValueSet'
     ```

-    >**Note**: Sometimes the ouput of the query might not come as expected. please proceed with the next exercise.
+    >**Note**: Sometimes the ouput of the query might not come as expected, please proceed with the next exercise.

 ## Proceed to Exercise 8